coderJakub/Advent-of-code/2025/README.md

 - `runDay.sh` for Unix-based systems

 ### Prerequisites
 Create a file named input.txt inside the respective DayXX folder containing the puzzle input for that day.
-Additionally, ensure you have the necessary runtimes and compilers installed for Python, Java, and C.
+Additionally, ensure you have Python, the Java JDK, and/or a C compiler installed.

 ### Instructions
 ```